naamach/stam/README.md

 ### Download the PARSEC models
 First, you need to download some stellar evolution tracks, that will be used to estimate the stellar parameters.
 You can download the PARSEC isochrones from [here](http://stev.oapd.inaf.it/cgi-bin/cmd).
+Make sure to download isochrones covering the full range of parameters you wish to probe (i.e. spanning the full relevant range of age, mass, and metallicity, in small enough steps).
+For the analysis in [Hallakoun & Maoz 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.507..398H/abstract) we downloaded the following PARSEC tracks:
+* Ages 1-400Myr in 1Myr steps, [M/H]=0.7 (for the pre-main-sequence tracks)
+* Ages 0.5-15Gyr in 0.5Gyr steps, [M/H]=-2 to +0.7 in 0.1dex steps (for the main-sequence tracks)

-You might need to download the table iteratively, in case your query exceeds 400 rows.
+You might need to download the isochrones iteratively, in case your query exceeds 400 rows.
 Save all the resulting `*.dat` files into a single folder.
 `stam` will concatenate all the `*.dat` files in that folder into a single table.